 For one thing, corporate benefits are a far cry from what they used to be.

 Additionally, tax laws dramatically favor the entrepreneur over the employee.
-This translates into huge financial incentives and advantages should you launch your own business.
+Accoring to successfactors, this translates into huge financial incentives and advantages should you launch your own business.

 Modern Realities of Corporate America